Super Animal Royale: Gameplay

+Super Animal Royale is a 2D, top-down, third-person battle royale shooter.
+Up to 64 players compete to be the last person standing, using a variety of weapons.
+When joining, players are placed in the lobby, whereupon they have to wait until match start.
+At the start of the match players are riding the Giant Eagle, and can eject, using an umbrella to fly to a spot on the map.
+The map has various biomes and locations, such as Pete's Swamp, Superite Mountain, and the Super Penguin Palace.

-Super Animal Royale is a 2D, top-down, third-person battle royale shooter where up to 64 players compete to be the last person standing using a variety of weapons.
-Players create a character from one of several "Super Animals", including different breeds and colors of various species, which are unlocked by collecting animal DNA awarded after each match.
-Experience points are granted based on the player's performance at the end of each game, which allow them to level up and gain access to new potential species.
-Cosmetic items can also be obtained that can be used to customize an animal's appearance such as shirts, hats, mustaches, and glasses.
+Players create a character from one of several "Super Animals", anthropomorphic animals of different species and subspecies, some fictional.
+Species and subspecies are unlocked by collecting animal DNA, and super serum awarded after each match.
+Other post-match awards include Carl Coins, and various cosmetics.
+Experience points are granted based on the player's performance at the end of each game, which allows them to level up, and they can use post-match rewards to unlock new species and cosmetic items.
+There are various cosmetic items, such as sunglasses, hats, different melee weapons, and outfits.
+Some can be unlocked by reaching certain milestones (such as ties for kills-based milestones and bow ties for matches played.)

-After joining a lobby, players mingle in a non-combat area until the match begins, with non-player bots joining the queue if less than 64 human players are present a few seconds before the start of the game.
-Each combatant parachutes from a large eagle onto a battlefield containing weapons, protective armor, and Health Juice which can be stocked to restore health when needed.
-Initially wielding a katana, players can find automatic and semi-automatic guns and ammunition along with grenades used to defeat other players.
-Hamster balls can also be entered for protection as well as running over opponents.
+After joining a lobby, players mingle in a non-combat area until the match begins, with non-player bots joining the queue if less than 64 human players are present fifteen seconds before the start of the game.
+Each combatant parachutes from a large eagle onto a battlefield (Super Animal World) containing weapons, protective armor, and Health Juice which can be stocked to restore health when needed.
+Initially wielding a katana or another equipped melee weapon, players can find automatic and semi-automatic guns and ammunition along with grenades and other throwable items used to defeat other players.
+Hamster balls can also be entered for protection, faster transport, and as a method for running over opponents, dealing damage.
 Super skunk gas will creep in from the outer edges of the map as the match progresses, forcing players into progressively smaller areas until the end of the game.
 Each game can be joined solo, as a duo, or as a squad.
+Super Animal Royale features "seasons" which are mainly drops of new weapons, Super Animal species, and cosmetics.
+Each Season also features a season package (paid) which grants SAW tickets (a paid currency) and various cosmetics.
+There is also a season pass, paid for in SAW tickets, which, as you play matches, lets you unlock various cosmetics.